Hamilton Academical F.C. Reserves and Academy: Facilities and staff

-Hamilton are the only professional club in the South Lanarkshire region (population around 300,000), and the town's proximity to North Lanarkshire and Greater Glasgow makes it feasible for Accies to scout for young talent throughout these areas which are home to over one million; however it also means that they are competing not only with clubs of similar stature like St Mirren and local rivals Motherwell, but also national heavyweights Rangers and Celtic.
+Hamilton are the only professional club in the South Lanarkshire region (population around 300,000), and the town's proximity to North Lanarkshire and Greater Glasgow makes it feasible for Accies to scout for young talent throughout these areas which are home to over one million; however it also means that they are competing not only with clubs of similar stature like St Mirren, Partick Thistle and local rivals Motherwell, but also national heavyweights Rangers and Celtic.

 Hamilton's main appeal to potential signings is the emphasis they place on developing players from within, and the likelihood that those coming through will be more likely to be given opportunities to prove themselves than elsewhere, as evidenced in both the 2016–17 and 2017–18 season when analysis by the CIES Football Observatory showed they were the leading club in the Scottish Premiership in terms of minutes on the field by homegrown players (Celtic also scored well, although the majority of their contributions came from three regulars who are in the Scottish national squad – Tierney, Forrest and McGregor – rather than untried youngsters being thrown in).
 In the 2017 study, Hamilton were 53rd across Europe for providing opportunities to youngsters, and the only British club to break into the top 100.

 The club aim to maximise use of their facilities at New Douglas Park, with the artificial surface not subject to the same wear as a grass pitch; it is therefore used by the senior and youth teams for both training and matches whenever possible.
 There are also other venues in the local area which can be hired when necessary, such as Bothwellhaugh (Strathclyde Park) and Hamilton Palace Sports Grounds.

-The head of the academy who coordinates a team of coaches across the age groups is George Cairns, and the director of youth football (as well as the chairman from 2019, replacing Ronnie MacDonald) is former first-team manager Allan Maitland.